-2 DRAFT RULE DETERMINATION
+2 FINAL RULE DETERMINATION

-2.1 The Commission's draft rule determination
+2.1 The Commission's final rule determination

-The Commission's draft rule determination is to make a more preferable draft rule.
-The more preferable draft rule is to apply the DMIA, and not the DMIS, to transmission network service providers.
-A copy of the more preferable draft rule is published with this draft rule determination.
+The Commission's final rule determination is to make a more preferable final rule.
+The more preferable final rule is to apply the DMIA, and not the DMIS, to transmission network service providers.
+A copy of the more preferable final rule is published with this final rule determination.

-The key features of the more preferable draft rule are:
+The key features of the more preferable final rule are: